Economics (ECON)

 ECON 322 Health Economics and Policy (3 credits)

-Prerequisite(s): ECON 203; ECON 207 or ECON 206.
+Prerequisite(s): ECON 101 or ECON 102.
 This course focuses on the economics of healthcare services including hospitals, pharmaceutical companies, physicians, and health insurance companies.
 It explores the unique features of the healthcare market, and shows how the price and consumption of healthcare products are determined by the interactions between physicians, hospitals, insurance companies, and patients.
 In addition, students examine a wide range of economic concepts that explain the unique nature of the healthcare industry, and discuss methods that aim to improve the healthcare system.

 ECON 324 Capital Markets and Financial Institutions (3 credits)

-Prerequisite(s): ECON 224.
+Prerequisite(s): INFO 173 or ECON 201; ECON 101.
 Restriction(s): Major and minor within School of Business.
 In this course, students will learn the application of economic theory to understand the behavior of investors under uncertainty.
-Major areas of focus include determinants of the level of interest rate, return distributions and risk measures, capital market theory, Macroeconomic and Industry Analysis.
+Major areas of focus include the determinants of the level of interest rates, return distributions and risk measures, capital market theory, as well as macroeconomic and industry analysis.

 ECON 370 International Economics (3 credits)